Worcester tornado: Aftermath

-The Worcester tornado was a milestone in many regards.
-Besides its enormous size and unusual geographic location, at the time it was the nation's costliest tornado in raw dollars.
-Its 1,300 injuries were the 3rd worst in U.S. history (until the 1979 Wichita Falls tornado bumped it to number 4, where it still stands).
-The tally of 10,000 homeless stood unchallenged for 26 years until the '79 Wichita Falls storm.

-However, the Worcester tornado's greatest effect on the nation was its being the principal catalyst for the Storm Prediction Center's reorganization on June 17, 1953, and subsequent implementation of a nationwide radar/storm spotter system.
-The results proved successful: since June 9, 1953, no single U.S. tornado had killed over 100 people until the Joplin, Missouri tornado of May 22, 2011.
+The Worcester and New England series of tornadoes catalyzed the Storm Prediction Center's reorganization on June 17, 1953 and continued implementation of a nationwide radar/storm spotter system.
+The results proved successful: only one tornado since the Worcester event - the EF5 tornado that struck Joplin, Missouri in 2011 - has killed greater than 100 people.

-The severity of this epic storm remained in dispute for a long period within the meteorological community.
+The severity of this storm has been disputed by the meteorological community for several decades.
 Official observations classified this tornado as F4, but damage was consistent with an F5 tornado in five of the affected towns (Rutland, Holden, Worcester, Shrewsbury and Westborough).
 As a result of this debate, the National Weather Service took an unprecedented step and convened a panel of weather experts during the spring of 2005 to study the latest evidence on the wind strength of the Worcester tornado.
 The panel considered whether to raise its designation to F5, but decided during the summer of 2005 to keep the official rating as a strong F4.
-The reasoning for this was that the anchoring techniques used in many of the destroyed or vanished homes could never now be ascertained with certainty, and some of these structures (many of recent postwar construction) were possibly more vulnerable to high winds than older homes.
+The reasoning for this was that the anchoring techniques used in many of the destroyed or vanished homes could not be ascertained with certainty, and some of these structures (many of recent postwar construction) were possibly more vulnerable to high winds than older homes.
 Without a proper engineering qualification, it would be nearly impossible to determine with 100% accuracy which damage was F5 and which was F4, as appearances would be similar.